jcolomb/HCS_analysis/Metadata_information/Readme.md

 This document aims at providing a walkthrough for users creating their metadata file.
 Note that you might try to fit your data gathering to the format used here to facilitate future experiments integration.

+So far (January 2020), we tested data from different labs, quality and formats.
+The software deal only with outputs files from the Home Cage Scan system (HCS, Cleversys Inc.) software so far (the raw behaviour sequence `.mbr` file, or the minutes or hours binned data summaries).

 #  Clone or download this project

 Get a version of this software on your desktop!
 You may install R and Rstudio at this stage.
 Fork and clone the project if you like to have your data on this github repository, you may just download it otherwise.